shazimKhan/digitaltolk-refactor-task/README.txt

 1) app/Http/Controllers/BookingController.php
 2) app/Repository/BookingRepository.php

-I have categorized my code opinion into three parts which is following
+I have categorized my code opinion into four parts which is following

 Best thing : It has a repository system which is best practice to understand and accesss the then things easily, also it follows the complete oop standard that I liked it